There are three major events are set to shape policy and overall momentum of growth in Africa’s largest economy in 2019.

 The North West of the country handed President Buhari the victory in the 2015 elections, with a total of 7.2 million votes, 46% of his total votes.

 In addition, Buhari has won all seven north-western states in the last two presidential elections (2011 and 2015) by comfortable margins.

-The defection of incumbent governor of Sokoto State, Aminu Tambuwal to the PDP could swing reasonable votes to the party’s flagbearer, given the Governor’s influence and popularity in a state which accounted for c.10% of the votes in the North West in the 2015 elections.
+The defection of the incumbent governor of Sokoto State, Aminu Tambuwal to the PDP could swing reasonable votes to the party’s flagbearer, given the Governor’s influence and popularity in a state which accounted for c.10 percent of the votes in the North West in the 2015 elections.

 Finally, the division in the ruling APC in Zamfara State, (culminating in INEC’s decision to ban the party from fielding gubernatiorial candidates in the upcoming elections) may provide an opportunity for the opposition candidate to gain ground in the North West, according to investment bank, Cardinal Stone Partners.

 “We highlight, however, that recent reports suggests some 10,000 Kwankwaso supporters and unspecified number of Tambuwal loyalists have defected to the APC,” a team of analysts at the Lagos based investment bank said.

 According to them, the alleged developments will inevitably work in favour of the incumbent President Buhari, if they crystalize and cascade.

 Buhari’s grassroots support in the North West has proven resilient over three election cycles, and many expect this to remain the same in the upcoming elections.

 Stronghold states like Katsina and Kano and a majority vote in three other regions should be enough to see the incumbent through to victory in the polls.

 That said, the raft of high profile defections certainly strengthens the opposition PDP going into the polls in February.